Thank you, Roosevelt Island, for caring, for your willingness to adapt, to care for others. And for being so strong in crisis.

 When we say, “Thank you, Roosevelt Island,” we keep perspective.
 We’ve got great people here, but we’ve also got exceptions.

 As a matter of respect, we saved the worst for last.
+These are a little dated now, but still relevant.

 And more from these usual suspects waited to the north.